 If you normally wear glasses, wear them in your headshot.
 While you want to look your best in your headshot, you also want to look recognizable as your usual self.
 If you have multiple frames, particularly colorful frames, coordinate with the rest of your wardrobe.
 Make sure the lenses of your glasses are clean.
 If your glasses tend to slip down, just be sure to reset them between photos.

 Scarves can really add a pop of color.
-If you wear them frequently and feel comfortable styling them, get a few photos with a scarf.
-Practice tying your scarf, keeping in mind that only the upper part in the front will be showing in your headshot.
+If you wear them frequently and feel comfortable styling them, get a few photos with a scarf (image 5).
+Many women wear some form of headscarf every day.
+In this case, opt for one in a color that compliments your skin tone.
+As with your top or blouse, stay away from stark white or black, or colors too similar to your skin tone.
+If you’re trying out a scarf as a fashion statement, practice tying it different ways, keeping in mind that only the upper part in the front will be showing in your headshot.
 If it seems like too much of a distraction or the scarf is crowding your face, then opt to ditch it.

 Start your home headshot session

 Now you know what women’s attire for headshots works best and how to style your accessories.
 That means it’s time to start taking your photos!